Magendra-ssn/30-day-challenge/README.md

 day 17 - Learnt basics of mysql and created database.
 Linked database with python.
 Created items and operated in python

 day 18 - created a hospital database and selected specific info using python.

+day 19 - Altered and selected specific data from databases using python and mysql :)